maxxiimo/coding-design/chp1-information-architecting.md

 NOTE: You do not need to read The Front End Manifesto to follow along in this book, although if you are setting up a Ruby on Rails application it wouldn't be a bad idea to do so.

-Now it's time to build a user experience on this foundation: how your users will understand your [whatever your building] and how they will [whatever they will do].
+Now it's time to build a user experience on this foundation: how your users will understand your *[whatever you're building]* and how they will *[whatever they will do]*.
 The key to being successful in building your applications user experience can be summed up in one word: **Storytelling**.

 > The other way to persuade people—and ultimately a much more powerful way—is by uniting an idea with an emotion.
 The best way to do that is by telling a compelling story.
 In a story, you not only weave a lot of information into the telling but you also arouse your listener's emotions and energy.